sandrolubis/Moisture_Budget/README.md

 is the contribution from **horizontal wind convergence**.

-This decomposition is useful for distinguishing whether anomalous moisture convergence arises primarily from the transport of moisture by the circulation or from convergence of the flow itself.
+This decomposition is useful for determining whether anomalous moisture flux convergence is primarily associated with the transport of moisture by the circulation or with convergence of the horizontal wind field.

 ---

 # 2. Vertical Moisture Transport

+In pressure coordinates, vertical moisture transport can similarly be separated into advection and convergence components.

-In pressure coordinates, the vertical moisture-advection term is
+The vertical moisture-advection term is

 ```math
 \mathrm{ADV}_{q,p}